 I always prefer to have a reed that needs closing up rather than opening.

 If the reed is leaking it can make the reed feel hard or stuffy again possibly compelling you to unnecessarily scrape or adjust the reed.
 To test for leaking, cover the hole at the cork end of the reed with your finger and blow air through the reed as if you were playing if in your oboe, if you can feel air escaping through the sides then you need seal the reed.
 The easiest way to do this is with clingfilm.
 Many oboists will carry a cut end of a clingfilm roll with them, or you can just cut off pieces of clingfilm as you need them.
 Otherwise you can use goldbeater skin.

-If your reed is too resistant or stuffy but you want to keep the tone, scrape at the top of the gulley’s towards the edge of the reed & then in the gulley’s from the bottom of the scrape.
+If your reed is too resistant or stuffy but you want to keep the tone, scrape using a specialist sharp oboe reed knife at the top of the gulley’s towards the edge of the reed & then in the gulley’s from the bottom of the scrape.